fschrofner/happy-cat/README.md

 # Happy Cat 🐈🌞
-A commandline utility to control your [Elgato Key Light](https://www.elgato.com/de/key-light) and [Key Light Air](https://www.elgato.com/de/key-light-air).
+A commandline utility to control your [Elgato Key Light](https://www.elgato.com/en/key-light) and [Key Light Air](https://www.elgato.com/en/key-light-air).
 Change your light settings easily inside scripts or use configuration files to automatically apply your preferred setup over the course of the day, possibly even exploring the use as a [light therapy](https://en.wikipedia.org/wiki/Light_therapy) device.

 ## Usage
-Happy cat is split up into multiple subcommands, each of which uses its own parameters.
+Happy cat is split up into multiple subcommands, each of which have their own parameters.
 To find out more about each command, check out the help pages by appending `--help` after the command.

-*Important: Although the Elgato API uses its own values for light temperature internally, the happy cat command line is intended to use Kelvin.
-However, the conversion is currently broken and might not work properly.*
+*Important: Happy cat uses Kelvin to measure light temperature, while Elgato lamps use their own format internally.
+Conversion between the two is done on the fly*
 #### Apply
-Reads the provided configuration file, determines the currently active state and applies the state to the given light once.
+Reads the provided configuration file, determines the currently active state based on time definitions and applies the state to the given light once.
 It's basically a oneshot version of the `daemon` command.
 For examples of the configuration file, check the corresponding paragraph below.

 *Example*